gallochris/cbb-docs/hugo_source/content/player-stats/05-rebounding.md

 `OR% = PlayerOR / [%Min * (Team OR + Opp.
 DR)]`

-For example, Nick Ward of Michigan State posted an offensive rebounding percentage of 18.3%.
+For example, Ed Croswell of La Salle posted an offensive rebounding percentage of 18.1%.

-This ranked 1st in the nation in the 2017-2018 season.
+This ranked 1st in the nation in the 2018-2019 season.

-Ward grabbed 94 offensive rebounds playing in 47.1% of his team's minutes.
-Michigan State snagged 401 total offensive rebounds and their opponent's grabbed 689 total defensive rebounds.
+Croswell grabbed 98 offensive rebounds playing in 47.6% of his team's minutes.
+La Salle snagged 328 total offensive rebounds and their opponent's grabbed 812 total defensive rebounds.

-`OR% = 94 / [.471 * (401 + 689)] = 0.183 * 100`
+`OR% = 98 / [.476 * (328 + 812)] = 0.1806 * 100`

 ### Defensive Rebounding Percentage